AP source: Titans get good news with no positive results - WHIZ News

 The league also rescheduled New England’s game with Denver from Sunday to Monday.

-The Patriots missed a second straight day of practice Thursday after reigning NFL Defensive Player of the year Stephon Gilmore joined quarterback Cam Newton on the reserve/COVID-19 list Wednesday.
+The Patriots worked remotely again Friday after reigning NFL Defensive Player of the year Stephon Gilmore joined quarterback Cam Newton on the reserve/COVID-19 list Wednesday.
 New England also has a defensive tackle from the practice squad on the list in the league’s other mini-outbreak.

 The NFL told the Titans to close their facility on Sept.
 29, and their last game was a 31-30 win over Minnesota on Sept.
 27.